SENSAAS/sensaas/docs/index.rst

    -
  * - sdf
    - SDF format file
-   -
+   - 3D graph
  * - pdb
    - PDB format file
-   - reads ATOM and HETATM coordinates
+   - (3D graph) reads ATOM and HETATM coordinates
  * - dot
    - PDB format file
-   - reads HETATM lines that contain coordinates of dots and the atom type for defining the label
+   - (Point cloud) reads HETATM lines that contain coordinates of dots and the atom type for defining the label
  * - xyzrgb
    - xyzrgb format file
-   - ascii file used in 3D data processing such as Open3D; contains coordinates of dots and color
+   - (Point cloud) ascii file used in 3D data processing such as Open3D; contains coordinates of dots and color
  * - pcd
    - PCD format file
-   - used in 3D data processing such as Open3D
+   - (Point cloud) used in 3D data processing such as Open3D

 The output file format depends on the input file format: